 • Disability Living Allowance – care and/or mobility

 Any submitted documentation shall be securely held and subequently destroyed once we have issued the pass.

 These policies do not apply to people with temporary impairments such as broken bones and pregnancy.

 If there are ways you think we can assist, please contact us on [email protected]

 Are dogs allowed at the Festival and on site?

 Dogs are welcome but must be on a lead at all times.
 Please also ensure you clear up after your dog and dispose of waste correctly at the correct recycling station.
 Please do not leave plastic dog bags, or other ‘items’ behind.

-For all information on the festival code please click here
+For all information on our code of conduct, respect, disabled access and photography policies, please click here.

 Is there a first-aid tent?